If you let out your home

 - the same amount you got in Private Residence Relief

-- the same amount as the chargeable gain you made from letting your home
+- the same amount as the chargeable gain you made while letting out part of your home

-Letting Relief doesn’t cover any proportion of the chargeable gain you make while your home is empty.
+Letting Relief does not cover any proportion of the chargeable gain you make while your home is empty.